 Q. What prompted you to try to reopen the civil asset forfeiture spigot?

 Q. Who, besides you, thinks that letting the government seize innocent people's property without charging them with a crime is a good idea?

 Every new administration wants to put their stamp on the Justice Department.
 But the way Sessions is reversing course at times seems not very well thought out.
 Making Sessions answer for those actions is what congressional oversight is all about.

-Access to Justice, Arbitration, Civil rights, Constitutional Interpretation, Criminal Justice, Democracy and Voting, Equality and Liberty, LGBTQ Equality, National Security and Civil Liberties, Prison Policy/Incarceration, Reproductive Rights, Sentencing Guidelines, Voting Rights, Women's rights
+Access to Justice, Arbitration, Civil rights, Constitutional Interpretation, Criminal Justice, Democracy and Elections, Equality and Liberty, LGBTQ Equality, National Security and Civil Liberties, Prison Policy/Incarceration, Reproductive Rights, Sentencing Guidelines, Voting Rights, Women's rights